On-Demand and Scheduled Workflows

 Execution Queue Exceptions

-Workflows that include Interactive Actions, Web Forms, or the Wait action with a timeout greater than 60 seconds are not immediately added to the execution queue.
-Instead, they are placed in a pending state while waiting for input or a response from an external user.
+Workflows executing Interactive Actions, Web Forms, or the Wait action action with a timeout greater than 60 seconds remain in pending state while waiting for input or a response from an external user.
 These pending workflows do not count toward the execution concurrency limit.
-Once a response is received, if the execution queue has available capacity, the workflow will proceed to execute immediately.
-If the queue is full at that moment, the workflow will enter the queue and wait its turn to execute.
+Once a response is received or wait time completes:- If the execution concurrency has available capacity, the resumed workflow will proceed to execute immediately.

 Running Workflows Steps Asynchronously